Ep. 4: Supporting Our Children During COVID-19 w/ Rachel Busman

 “[When educators cultivate belonging,] kids are going to feel taken care of, and I think it will ultimately help the learning process in the weeks to come because kids will feel that [my teacher] gets it.”

 4. Parents and educators are models for social-emotional wellbeing for children, and it is important for us to practice self-care.
 Dr. Busman recommends strategies including:

 - taking healthful breaks to sustain energy levels throughout the day

 Child Mind Institute COVID-19 Resources

 Dr. Busman will be presenting at Windward's Community Lecture on October 22, 2020.
 Her lecture is titled "How Families and Educators Can Address Anxiety."
-More information about the Community Lecture series can be found here.
+More information about the Community Lecture series.

 About READ: READ, the Research Education ADvocacy Podcast connects you with prominent researchers, thought leaders, and educators who share their work, insights, and expertise about current research and best practices in fields of education and child development.